gsage/engine/docs/tutorials/basic/1_hello_world.rst

       },

    3.3.
-Write Combat Component
+Write Stats Component

    .. code-block:: javascript

-      // combat component is not limited by param types at all "combat": {
+      // stats component is not limited by param types at all "stats": {
         "anything": 123
       }